Kyagara/discord-esports/README.md

 - update - Force all data to update.
 User needs mod roles set in `config.json`.
 - post - Force all posts to be sent again.
 User needs mod roles set in `config.json`.
 - info - Send information about the bot, includes link for this page, the last time data was updated and posted and all commands.
+- champion - Sends stats for a champion, includes links for a wiki and LoLalytics page.

 ## Setup